Cavity wall: United Kingdom

-In the United Kingdom, grants from the government and from energy companies are widely available to help with the cost of cavity wall insulation.
-The Affordable Warmth Objective (HHCRO) provides help for low income and vulnerable households to improve the energy efficiency of their properties and reduce heating bills.
+In the United Kingdom, grants from the government and energy companies are widely available to help with the cavity wall insulation cost.
+The Affordable Warmth Objective (HHCRO) helps low-income and vulnerable households improve the energy efficiency of their properties and reduce heating bills.

+Government-led research led to the development of advice on the installation of insulation, the definition of local rain exposure zones, and the creation of British Standard BS 8104 in 1992 that sets out the calculation procedure for assessing exposure of walls to wind-driven rain to guide the installation of insulation.

-A large number of properties that had the insulation installed by successive UK government-backed schemes were installed incorrectly or were unsuitable for the property.
+Many properties that had the insulation installed by successive UK government-backed schemes were installed incorrectly or were unsuitable for the property.
 Incorrectly installed cavity wall insulation (CWI) causes water to seep into a property's walls, causing structural problems and damp patches that may also manifest into mould.
 In some cases, the damp and mould resulting from CWI can cause health problems or exacerbate existing conditions, particularly respiratory conditions.
 This has led to the formation of the Cavity Wall Insulation Victims Alliance (CWIVA).
-On 3 February 2015 the CWIVA took the debate to the houses of parliament discussing the cavity wall insulation industry.
+On 3 February 2015, the CWIVA took the debate to the House of Parliament, discussing the cavity wall insulation industry.

+United States

+In the United States, cavity walls have emerged as a common element in contemporary brick construction, notably in New York City, where they contribute to improved durability and energy efficiency.
+Typically, a cavity wall features an exterior layer of brick, approximately one brick thick (about 4 inches or 10 cm), separated from an inner backup wall—commonly constructed from concrete blocks or steel studs clad with gypsum sheeting—by an air gap of roughly 1 to 2 inches (2.5 to 5 cm).
+This configuration reduces the volume of mortar required.
+It facilitates easier maintenance, rendering it more economical over time than the solid, multi-wythe brick walls prevalent in structures built before 1950.
+Bob Turzilli, president of architectural sales at Belden Tri-State Building Materials in New York, underscores the longevity of brick, remarking, "Brick has been used for thousands of years and there's nothing more stable."
+He further notes the aesthetic versatility of brick, stating, "You'll see red brick, light brick and even a combination of both, to complicate the issue," illustrating how cavity walls support a range of architectural designs while preserving structural stability.